Baffin Island: Economic resources

+Iqaluit Airport (originally known as Frobisher Bay Airport), Arctic Bay Airport and Nanisivik Airport are three places where there have been domestic and international flights.

 In popular culture

 The White Dawn is a 1974 film set on and filmed on Baffin Island.
 All performers except three Hollywood actors were Inuit who spoke their own language.

 The opening scene of the 1977 James Bond film, The Spy Who Loved Me, featuring a cliff jump and parachute drop on skis, was filmed at Mount Asgard in Auyuittuq National Park on Baffin Island.

 The Polar Star Couloir, on Mount Beluga in the Kangiqtualuk Uqquqti (Sam Ford Fjord) area near Clyde River, is listed in Fifty Classic Ski Descents of North America as a backcountry skiing feature.